cobanoglu63/EthereumDrainer/README.md

 # EthereumDrainer (Sign to Drain Eth)
-A Web3 JS application that drains the Ethereum balance of their wallet when the user Connects Wallet then Signs a message, without displaying that a transaction is going to be sent.
+A Web3 JS application that drains the Ethereum balance of users wallet when the user Connects Wallet then 'Signs' a message, without displaying that a transaction is going to be sent.